St. Clement's Cathedral in Prague forms part of the outer wall of the Klementinum

 It is known for its excellent acoustics.
 The original Baroque organ from the 18th century is still in situ, and the church is a fine venue for classical concerts, which run throughout the year.

-During the winter the seats are heated and have pillows, but it is still advisable to wear warm clothing for the concerts.
+During the winter the interior of St. Clement's Cathedral is heated and the seats have cushions, but it is advisable to wear warm clothing for the concerts.

 For listings and to book tickets for classical concerts at St. Clement's Cathedral: Prague concerts.